 The Farm & Ranch

 Our farm was founded in 1922, when Jeff’s great-grandfather purchased the headquarters, just a few years after it was homesteaded.
-Since then, the farm has produced wheat and beef cattle for nearly 100 years.
+Since then, the farm has produced wheat and beef cattle for more than 100 years.
 We have since added to the footprint of the operation, in 2022 we farmed 5,000 acres and managed livestock on about 7,000 acres of pasture.

 Traditionally, the year began with calving in March, followed by seeding wheat in April and May, haying in June and July, harvesting wheat in August and September, and shipping calves in November.
 Cattle were fed hay from approximately December 1-May 1 when they were taken to pasture.
 Wheat was planted in a 50/50 fallow rotation, with fields left fallow every other year.
 Recently, we have been changing this model.
 We moved our calving date to May-June, and are able to calve out on pasture.
 We have implemented a diverse crop rotation including pulse crops (lentils, peas) and eliminated the fallow period altogether.
 We have added more diverse crops (flax, safflower, cover crop mixes) and grazing livestock into the rotation.
 We are exploring additional crop rotation and multi-crop options into the future to further increase soil health and overall productivity.